AvaProtocol/OAK-docs/_docs/pallet-development.md

 ![request](../assets/img/pallet-development/code.jpg)

-If you want to learn more about the development of blockchain, please go to [substrate.dev](https://substrate.dev/) to learn more.
+For more information about the development of Substrate blockchain, please refer to [substrate.dev](https://substrate.dev/).